 To be sure, the American Founders recognized the danger or flaw of majority rule in a democracy or system of government by the people, a danger known as the “tyranny of the majority.”
 The “tyranny of the majority” is when the majority unjustly disregards or violates the rights of the minority, essentially oppressing those in the minority.
 As the common saying goes, “Democracy is two wolves and a lamb voting on what to have for lunch.”
 The Founders recognized the need to protect the rights of every citizen in a democracy—including those who stood in a minority or unpopular voting position.
 In Federalist Paper 51, Founder James Madison affirmed the great importance in democratic systems “not only to guard the society against the oppression of its rulers, but to guard one part of the society against the injustice of the other part.”17 In order to better guard the rights of both the majority and minority, therefore, the Founders did not create a pure democracy, with direct majority rule.
 Rather, they created a republic, with the people ruling through representatives and a system of checks and balances.
 The Founders also added the first ten amendments, the Bill of Rights of 1791, to the U. S. Constitution to reinforce citizens’ individual rights.

-In conclusion, the principle of social contract was an important characteristic in the United States’ early history, revolution, and founding as a nation.
-The formation of the United States was based on a social contract, as articulated by Locke, with the goal that the civil society would protect citizens’ natural rights and property and work for the people’s good.
-The nation’s social contract was shaped to some degree by the Bible-oriented worldviews of Locke and Sidney—in being based on a God-oriented popular sovereignty and in reflecting the covenants practiced by the ancient Israelites in the Bible.
+In conclusion, the principle of social contract is an important characteristic in the United States’ early history, revolution, and founding as a nation.
+The formation of the United States was based on a social contract, largely articulated by Locke, with the goal that the civil society would protect citizens’ natural rights and property and work for the people’s good.
+The nation’s social contract was partly shaped by, in addition to ancient secular examples, the Bible-oriented worldviews of Locke and Sidney—in being based on a God-oriented popular sovereignty and in reflecting the covenants practiced by the ancient Israelites in the Bible.
 In addition, this contract was also undoubtedly shaped by the Christian Puritans’ application of covenants in their early American colonies and colonial constitutions.
 These influences show that the Bible-based idea of covenants informed America’s national compact.
-“If all the Biblical and Christian sources in history for compact theory were removed,” affirms Gary Amos in his 1989 Defending the Declaration, “the Declaration could not have been written the way it was.”
-Through the social contract, Elazar explains, “covenant acquired a fully separate political justification which, through Locke, Montesquieu and the covenanter settlers of America, became the basis for the formation of the United States as reflected in the preambles of the Declaration of Independence, the U. S. Constitution, and the American state constitutions.”
-The American social contract and the values expressed in the Declaration and Constitution still function today as the unifying agreement that joins together in a common bond the free, diverse citizens of the United States.
-Indeed, without this compact and the cherished values contained within it, what would hold “we the people” together?
+“If all the Biblical and Christian sources in history for compact theory were removed,” affirms Gary Amos in his 1989 Defending the Declaration, “the Declaration could not have been written the way it was.”18 Through the social contract, Elazar explains, “covenant acquired a fully separate political justification which, through Locke, Montesquieu and the covenanter settlers of America, became the basis for the formation of the United States as reflected in the preambles of the Declaration of Independence, the U. S. Constitution, and the American state constitutions.”19 The American social contract and the values expressed in the Declaration and Constitution still function today as the unifying agreement that joins together in a common bond the free, diverse citizens of the United States.
+Indeed, without this compact and the cherished values and laws contained within it, what would hold “we the people” together?